tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 We discussed how best to represent multiple variables in a chart.
 Which ones to include and which to omit.
 The group also discussed who the audience was and whether the data correlated with that audience.
 Identifying and including relevant data missing would add a layer of information to tell a better story.
 Labeling was discussed, and, interestingly, personal preferences differed regarding the font weight for the coaster names.
 The most significant discussion revolved around references to specific countries missing from the chart.
 The idea is that a viewer interested in this chart would also want to know where to ride these coasters.
 Color was discussed as a way to highlight this omission.

 Based on the feedback, overall, the first round of designs was considered a vast improvement on the original.
+The bar chart was preferred over the lollipop chart by all three interviewees.
 Clarity and simplicity were noted.
-The redesign will incorporate a color consideration for the countries represented.
+The redesign will incorporate color considerations for the countries represented to see if that works!

 ## Step five: build the solution